Your Cart (0)

 For each significant workflow, document:

 • Time cost: how many hours does it consume per occurrence?
-Who at what cost?
+Who does it, at what fully-loaded hourly cost?
+A 30-minute task done by a $180/hour legal reviewer is a very different ROI calculation than the same task done by a $30/hour analyst.

-• Consistency: is this process consistent enough that a well-defined system could handle it, or does it require high-stakes judgment?
+• Consistency: is this process consistent enough that a well-defined system could handle it, or does it require high-stakes judgment that should stay human?
+Most workflows are 80 percent consistent and 20 percent edge cases.
+Design for that split.

 Step 3: Prioritize with a Scoring Framework

-• Business value: how much does success here contribute to the outcomes from Step 1?
-(1–5)
+• Business value (1-5): how much does success here contribute to the outcomes from Step 1?
+A 5 means moving a top-three KPI meaningfully.
+A 1 means a nice-to-have that no one will miss.

-• Speed to value: how quickly will you see measurable results?
-(1–5)
+• Speed to value (1-5): how quickly will you see measurable results?
+A 5 means live within 60 days.
+A 1 means 12-plus months to observable impact.

-• Strategic importance: does this build capability you'll continue to leverage, or is it a one-time improvement?
-(1–5)
+• Strategic importance (1-5): does this build capability you will continue to leverage, or is it a one-time improvement?
+AI-assisted content operations compound.
+A one-time document migration does not.

 Step 4: Build a Phased Roadmap

-Horizon 3 (18+ months): Strategic integration.
-AI embedded in core operations, continuous improvement cycle, exploration of more complex capabilities unlocked by the foundation you've built.
+Horizon 3 (18-plus months): Strategic integration.
+AI embedded in core operations, continuous improvement cycles, exploration of more complex capabilities unlocked by the foundation you have built.
+This is where you start considering proprietary models fine-tuned on your data, customer-facing AI products, or platform-level bets.

 Step 5: Define Governance and Ownership

 Ownership.
 Who is responsible for AI initiatives?
-This doesn't require a dedicated AI team at small to mid-size companies, but it requires a named owner who has authority and accountability for execution.
+At small to mid-size companies this does not require a dedicated AI team, but it requires a named owner who has authority and accountability for execution.
+Often this is a VP of Operations, a Head of Data, or a Chief of Staff.
+It should not be a committee.
+Committees produce decks, not results.

 Decision rights.
-Who can approve new AI implementations?
+Who can approve new AI implementations under $25,000?
+Over $25,000?
+Over $100,000?
 Who sets the acceptable use policy?
 Who reviews AI systems for compliance before deployment?
+Write these thresholds down.
+Unwritten rules get weaponized in the first budget fight.

 Oversight.
-Which AI systems require ongoing human review of outputs?
+Which AI systems require ongoing human review of outputs (typically anything customer-facing or regulated)?
 How often are production AI systems audited for performance drift?
-Who handles exceptions?
+Models degrade silently when the input distribution changes.
+An email classifier trained in 2024 may be quietly misrouting 8 percent of tickets by mid-2026.
+Monthly spot-checks catch this.

 Step 6: Build a Measurement Framework